tarquin-the-brave/blog/content/posts/re-learning-haskell.md

 Interestingly, I didn't setup any editor integration for Haskell in this first week.

-While my applications are just being split between `src/Lib.hs` & `app/Main.hs`, and I can search on [Hoogle][hoogle], I've not felt like I need it.
+While my applications are only being split between `src/Lib.hs` & `app/Main.hs`, and I can search on [Hoogle][hoogle], I've not felt like I need it.